October 04, 2014

 Randy Schumock - Country and Western Songs

 ANTIQUE FARM SHOW: There will be living history demonstrations, farming demonstrations and antique gasoline engines, antique car and antique farm shows.
-The Antique Farm Show in 2012 features the International tractors and equipment, but all makes of tractors are welcome to participate.
+The Antique Farm Show will feature a brand of tractor and equipment, but all makes of tractors are welcome to participate.
 There will be threshing demonstrations throughout the day and don't forget the Parade of Power scheduled for 1:00 PM.
 There will also be tractor games.